Who we are?

-If you give us consent for analytics cookies, we may use online platforms such as Facebook and Google to include you in adverts about the service.
+Only if you give us explicit consent for analytics cookies, we may use online platforms such as Facebook and Google to include you in adverts about the service.
 These are to help you (and others who may not yet have registered) to get the most out of using the platform or to come and register if not already users.
 You can withdraw your consent at any time through the cookie manager on your local MWDH registration page.

-You can change your consent at any time while you use the service.
+You can change how you hear from us at any time while you use the service.

 How do we store data?

 We take data security very seriously.
-Any data elements we store are held in a secure data centre, on encrypted drives, managed by a reliable Tier III hosting provider.
-Our current provider is ISO 27001 accredited and CyberEssentials Plus certified, partnering closely with MWDH in ensuring we comply with GDPR and the Data Protection Act 2018.
+Any data elements we store are held in NHS approved secure data centres, on encrypted servers.
+Our providers partner closely with MWDH in ensuring we comply with GDPR and the Data Protection Act 2018.
 MWDH also have supporting policies and procedures which cover physical and technical security measures which address our approach to information risk management.

 Data storage is on your local device unless you manually export the data.
 Data is encrypted while being sent from the service to your device as per standard encryption for data transfers over the internet.
 All data is protected using HTTPS with TLS encryption between the device and the host.